Karajlug/karajlug.org/README.md

-# Dublin Linux Users Group
+# Karaj Linux Users Group
-This is the official Dublin LUG website application.
+This is the official KarajLug website application.

 ## Requirements
 * Ruby `>= 2.0`